ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: ClinEdu: Modeling the Dynamics of Clinical Education

 \subsection{Socratic Medical Tutor Simulation for One-to-Many Instruction}

 Our tutor acts as an autonomous reasoning agent.
 Its uniqueness stems from: a \textit{\textbf{think-before-speaking}} internal reasoning mechanism and \textit{\textbf{one-to-many adaptive guidance}}.

-\textbf{Multi-Dimensional Thinking.} This design simulates the complex internal reasoning of an expert human tutor to enhance guidance quality and improve interpretability.
-Its core is a structured chain of thought using multi-dimensional analysis tags.
+\textbf{(1) Multi-Dimensional Thinking.} This design simulates the complex internal reasoning of an expert human tutor to enhance guidance quality and improve interpretability.
 The process evaluates dialogue history to track progress (\texttt{<think\_history>}), aligning with teaching objectives to define goals (\texttt{<think\_question>}), analyzing each student individually (\texttt{<think\_student>}), and generating a group assessment to identify collective blind spots (\texttt{<think\_group>}).
 This approach enables clear analysis in complex teaching scenarios, with details in Figure~\ref{fig:socratic_teacher}.

-\textbf{One-to-Many Adaptive Guidance.} For any team size, the tutor first generates an analysis for each student (e.g., \texttt{<think\_student student\_id="Alice">}), then synthesizes these into a group analysis (\texttt{<think\_group>}) to identify collective knowledge gaps or collaborative hurdles.
+\textbf{(2) One-to-Many Adaptive Guidance.} For any team size, the tutor first generates an analysis for each student (e.g., \texttt{<think\_student student\_id="Alice">}), then synthesizes these into a group analysis (\texttt{<think\_group>}) to identify collective knowledge gaps or collaborative hurdles.
 This enables the tutor to guide the group by addressing both individual needs and team dynamics.

-\textbf{Agent Configuration in Simulation.} To ensure high-quality guidance, the tutor operates through a closed-loop \textit{guide-review-revise workflow} with two core modes.
+\textbf{(3) Agent Configuration in Simulation.} To ensure high-quality guidance, the tutor operates through a closed-loop \textit{guide-review-revise workflow} with two core modes.
 In the default \textit{Guidance Mode}, it executes the full thought process to generate Socratic guidance.
 If rejected by the Medical Knowledge Expert or Safety Supervisor, it switches to \textit{Revision Mode} to make precise revisions based on the feedback while preserving its Socratic persona and pedagogical goal.
 This dual-mode design ensures all outputs undergo rigorous quality audit, with revision instructions in Figure \ref{fig:teacher_revision}.